fjodorekstromjayway/internal_rating_app/README.md

 ===================
 **api**

 mongod

-If you have a Mac and brew it’s just: brew install mongodb && mongod.
-In ubuntu sudo apt-get -y install mongodb.
+If you have a Mac and brew it’s just:
+  brew install mongodb && mongod
+  In ubuntu sudo apt-get -y install mongodb